config-syncer/docs/docs/guides/config-syncer/inter-cluster.md

 configmap "omni" annotated
 ```

 It will create configmap "omni" in `cluster-1` and `cluster-2`.
-For `cluster-1` it will sync into source namespace `default`  since no namespace specified in `context-1` and for `cluster-2` it will sync into `default` namespace since namespace specified in `context-2`.
+For `cluster-1` it will sync into source namespace `default`  since no namespace specified in `context-1` and for `cluster-2` it will sync into `demo-cluster-2` namespace since namespace specified in `context-2`.
 Here we assume that those namespaces already exits in the respective clusters.

 Other concepts like updating source configmap, removing annotation, origin annotation, origin labels, etc. are similar to the tutorial described [here](/docs/guides/config-syncer/intra-cluster.md).